AgentCreator Architecture and Design

 The Agent loop

 The Agent pipeline pattern is based on the Agent loop.
-In the Agent Loop, Drivers are loops, and the workers are the iterations.
-A driver pipeline can call multiple worker pipelines, and a worker pipeline can call another pipeline, which calls another.
+In the Agent loop, Drivers are loops, and the workers are the iterations.
+A driver pipeline can call multiple worker pipelines, and a worker pipeline can call another pipelines.

 The second layer is comprised of worker pipelines.
-A worker pipelines is a function calling pipeline.
+A worker is a function-calling pipeline.
 Worker pipelines perform different tasks including calling multiple tool pipelines.
 In worker pipelines, different purposes inform different pipeline designs.
 Therefore, worker pipelines do not have a set pattern since they can perform a range of tasks that necessitate their own design considerations.

 The AgentCreator pipeline pattern

-- Agent Driver pipeline: Primary pipeline with prompt input for the LLM and initiates iterative executions of the worker pipelines.
+- Agent Driver pipeline: The primary pipeline sends prompt input to the LLM that initiates iterative executions of the worker pipelines.

-- Agent Worker pipeline: A secondary child pipeline that the Driver Agent parent pipeline calls to perform a task with an objective based on prompt input.
+- Agent Worker pipeline: A secondary pipeline that the Driver Agent parent pipeline calls to perform a task with an objective based on prompt input.
 Worker pipelines are configured to call function pipelines to collect data.
+They are child pipelines to the Driver.

 - Tool pipeline: A pipeline that performs a specific task with limited scope via predefined parameters.
 It can be a function and call tools.